DreamNexus/dreamnexus.github.io/README.md

 So now we've set loadServer to check if there is a cached version.
 If so it will load that version, otherwise it will delete the cache and load a new.

+### Javascript pt.
+3 - Categories & Sorting

-Now, we want to sort all the servers from the most active.
+Now, we want to sort all the servers from the most active to least active.
-But we need to seperate the servers into their respective categories.
+But bgbtheir respective categories.
-We don't want an extremely popular NSFW server to come to the top right?
+We don't want an extremely popular NSFW server at the top right?

 To do this, we'll make 2 new global variables.